s-r-e-e-r-a-j/DirectoryBuster/README.md

 3. **Add Extensions (Optional)**:
    If you want to test specific file types, type the extensions separated by commas (e.g., `.js,.php,.html`).
-4. **choose Threads(optional)**:
+4. **Choose Threads(optional)**:

-   choose threads by sliding the slide bar default is 10 max threads is 50
+   Choose threads by sliding the slide bar default is 10 max threads is 50
 6. **Save Results (Optional)**:
    Check the "Save found results" box and click "Select Save File" to choose where to save the results.